vinaykuchibhotla/S3Analytics/Lab4/README.md

 ![Object Properties](../images/SA-storage-class-analysis-tag.png)

 7. On the same pane, choose Export data to export analysis reports to a comma-separated values (.csv) flat file.
-Specify the destination bucket as **s3reinvent2018demosourcebucketaccount1** and provide the prefix **storageanalysis/<your bucket name>**.
+Specify the destination bucket as **s3reinvent2018demosourcebucketaccount1** and provide the prefix **storageanalysis/your-bucket-name>**.
 Here is an example showing the details for student-1 -

 ![Object Properties](../images/SA-storage-class-analysis-export-1.png)